codahale/veil/docs/design.md

 function HPKE(d_E, Q_R, p):
   state ← Initialize("com.example.hpke") // Initialize a Lockstitch protocol with a domain string. state ← Mix(state, [d_E]Q_R)           // Mix the ECDH shared secret into the protocol's state.
-  (state, c) ← Encrypt(state, p)         // Encrypt the plaintext.
+  (state, c) ← Seal(state, p)            // Seal the plaintext.
-  (state, t) ← Tag(state)                // Create an authentication tag.
-  return cǁt                             // Return ciphertext and tag.
+  return c                               // Return ciphertext.
 ```

-The protocol is keyed with the shared secret point, used to encrypt the plaintext, and finally used
+The protocol is keyed with the shared secret point and used to seal the plaintext.
+Each operation
-to create an authentication tag.
-Each operation modifies the protocol's state, making the final
-`Tag` operation's output dependent on both the previous `Encrypt` operation (and its argument, `p`)
+modifies the protocol's state, making the final `Seal` operation's output dependent not just on its
-but also the `Mix` and `Initialize` operations before it.
+input `p` but also the `Mix` and `Initialize` operations before it.

 This is both a dramatically clearer way of expressing the overall hybrid public-key encryption
 construction and more efficient: because the ephemeral shared secret point is unique, no nonce need